 Anyway, after one week my energy was way up!
 I could do my job much better than when I was eating carbs.
 When I get up in the morning I don’t feel like crap.
 I can do a day’s work without passing out.
 It took me a while to realize that what I was going through when I first cut out carbs was not a lack of energy from not eating them but withdrawal.
 It’s funny I couldn’t see it at the time.
 The little voice that told me to eat some bagels or a few dates was the same voice I listened to for years of smoking telling me ‘just one more pack…’ I will say quitting smoking was a snap compared to dropping all carbs.
 I totally didn’t realize how dependent the Candida had made my psyche on these substances.
 They really manipulate out brain chemistry in a diabolical way to feed themselves.

-I do wish this "Sugar cravings and candida diet my own experience" article has been giving enough information for you.
-If you would like to know more about this matter, I highly advice you take advantage my recommended report on cure candida project website.
+I hope this "Sugar cravings and candida diet my own experience" article has been informative for you.
+If you would like to know more about this matter, I highly advice you take my recommended report on cure candida project website.
 Not only will you get the report, but also the support you need, that is what makes it very important for you.